 Your ob-gyn can refer you to a lactation counselor, or you can use the online directory from the International Lactation Consultant Association.
 I advise my patients to choose consultants who are certified by the IBLCE (International Board of Lactation Consultant Examiners).
 They have the most training.

-With the spread of the coronavirus, you may not be able to see a lactation counselor in person.
-But they still may be able to give you advice over the phone or on a video call.
-When you research lactation counselors, you can call them and ask how they handle virtual visits.
+Some lactation counselors may be able to give you advice over the phone or on a video call.
+When you research lactation counselors, you can call them and ask if they offer virtual visits.

 Talk with your ob-gyn about breastfeeding challenges – and ask if you have any health conditions that could make it harder.

 If you’ve had challenges with breastfeeding in the past, or if there’s anything you’re worried about, this is the time to discuss it with your ob-gyn.

 There also are certain medical conditions that make it more likely that a woman will have difficulty with breastfeeding.
 Having a history of diabetes or polycystic ovary syndrome (PCOS), for example, increases the risk of having a low milk supply.

 When patients are at risk for a low milk supply, I talk with them about hand expression before birth.
 Hand expression is a technique where you use your hands to get the breast milk out of your breasts.
 When you try it in the final few weeks of pregnancy, the goal is to produce colostrum – the fluid that’s made at the start of milk production.
 This technique may improve milk supply for some women.